Shifted functors of linear representations are semisimple: A semisimplicity criterion

 \section{A semisimplicity criterion}

 \begin{defi} An $A$-module is called {\em semisimple} if it is the sum of its simple $A$-submodules.
-A Green biset functor $A$ is called semisimple if all $A$-modules are semisimple. \end{defi} \begin{lema} A Green biset functor $A$ is semisimple if and only if for every group $H$, the $A$-module $A_H$ is semisimple. \end{lema} \begin{proof} If $A$ is semisimple, then in particular every $A$-module of the form $A_H$ is semisimple.
+A Green biset functor $A$ is called {\em semisimple} if all $A$-modules are semisimple. \end{defi} \begin{lema} A Green biset functor $A$ is semisimple if and only if for every group $H$, the $A$-module $A_H$ is semisimple. \end{lema} \begin{proof} If $A$ is semisimple, then in particular every $A$-module of the form $A_H$ is semisimple.
 Conversely, suppose that every $A_H$ is semisimple.
 As these modules can be view as the representable functors of the category $\mathcal{P}_A$, any $A$-module is a quotient of a direct sum of functors of the form $A_{H_i}$.
 Hence any $A$-module is semisimple. \end{proof}

-\begin{prop} Let $A$ be a Green biset functor over $k$.
-Assume the following: \begin{enumerate} \item If $L$ is a finite group in $\CD$, the algebra $A(L\times L)$ is semisimple. \item If $H$ is a finite group in $\CD$, the bilinear map
+\begin{prop} Let $A$ be a Green biset functor over a field $k$.
+Assume the following: \begin{enumerate} \item If $L$ is a finite group in $\CD$, the $k$-algebra $A(L\times L)$ is semisimple. \item If $H$ is a finite group in $\CD$, the bilinear map